-Sensitivity analyses of the cropping systems showed that the final emission results depended to a large extent on the emission factors assumed for N_2O emission from the soil.
-For example, changes in IPCC emission factors, such as those introduced between 1997 and 2006, resulted in changes in the emission results for the cropping systems corresponding to 24% (i.e., the emissions calculated for 2006 emission factors were 24% lower then calculated for 1997 emission factors).
-Likewise, the uncertainty range reported for the N_2O emission factors (IPCC, 2006) caused the final emission results to have a large uncertainty range.
-Better and more precise estimates of N_2O emission factors at the NUTS 2 level therefore would be valuable for more precise estimation of the greenhouse gas emissions from cultivation of winter wheat and winter rapeseed for biofuels.
+Sensitivity analyses of the cropping systems showed that the final emission results depended to a large extent on the emission factors assumed for direct N2O emission from the soil.
+For example, changes in the emission factor from the IPCC default of 1% to 0.5% decreased the final emission results by ~25% for both winter wheat and winter rapeseed.
+Better and more precise estimates of N2O emission factors at the NUTS 2 level therefore would be valuable for more precise estimation of the greenhouse gas emissions from cultivation of winter wheat and winter rapeseed for biofuels.

-In addition to the soil emission of N_2O , greenhouse gas emissions associated with production of N fertilizer had a major impact on the final emission results.
-Production of mineral fertilizers using best available technology (with catalytic removal of N_2O) has the potential to reduce the emission result for agricultural crops for biofuels as compared to N production at older European facilities.
+In addition to the soil emission of N_2O , greenhouse gas emissions associated with production of N fertilizer had an impact on the final emission results.
+Production of mineral fertilizers using best available technology (with catalytic removal of N_2O) has some potential to reduce the emission result for agricultural crops for biofuels but more significant improvements could come from novel technologies.
 Use of animal slurry as a source of N fertilizer changes the emission result depending on the assumptions made for allocation of the GHG emission from handling and storage of the slurry prior to spreading at the fields.
+Yet, even with the assumption of zero GHG emission from slurry, the final emission results were similar for mineral and slurry-based fertilizer regimes.

 Crop yields determine the amount of biofuel obtained per ha in the agricultural cropping systems.
 Therefore the final emission results will vary according to the crop yields and the N input required to obtain these yields.
-Use of, e.g., dedicated wheat varieties for ethanol production thus has a potential to lower the final emission results for biofuel production.
+Use of dedicated crop varieties for biofuel production thus has a potential to lower the final emission results for biofuel production.